influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ...
 ```

-2. In the Telegraf configuration file (`/etc/telegraf/telegraf.conf`), configure the following values to send CPU metrics to InfluxDB:
+2. In the Telegraf configuration file (`/etc/telegraf/telegraf.conf`), configure the following values to send metrics to InfluxDB:

-   - `[agent].interval` - specifies how often to send system metrics to InfluxDB
+   - `[agent].interval` - specifies how often to send metrics to InfluxDB
-   - `[[outputs.influxd]]` - specifies how(how >>the URL?) to connect to InfluxDB and the destination database, which is the default 'telegraf' database. (so at least one URL and one database must be defined?)
+   - `[[outputs.influxd]]` - specifies how to connect to InfluxDB and the destination database, which is the default 'telegraf' database. (so at least one URL and one database must be defined?)
    - `[[inputs.cpu]]` - declares how to collect the system cpu metrics to be sent to InfluxDB.

-*Example - relevant sections of `/etc/telegraf/telegraf.conf`*
 ```
 [agent]
   ## Default data collection interval for all inputs